ahmedsArena/code_stage-2/README.md

-Glioblastoma Gene Expression Analysis
+Differential Expression Analysis:
-This project provides a step-by-step guide to visualizing gene expression data from a glioblastoma dataset.
+This project provides a guide to visualizing gene expression data from a glioblastoma dataset.
 We employ heatmaps to visualize the expression patterns and conduct differential expression analysis to compute fold changes and p-values for significant genes.

 Table of Contents
 Requirements